marc-jellinek/AzureDataFactoryDemo_SqlSpSink/readme.md

 <li>It's a parallel-cloud-in-memory-Spark-inspired-source-of-compute world out there.

 What parts of this demo are reusable:
-<li>In providing an ARM template for deploying a Basic-tier database, I had trouble locating the things I needed to set in the ARM template.
-Look in 0020_DeploySourceAndTargetDatabase.json.
 <li>The practice of using ARM templates and ARM parameter files deployed using PowerShell scripts is a sustainable best practice.
 <li>The practice of using ARM templates deployed using PowerShell scripts and checking the files into a source control system is a sustainable best practice.